Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 This is the most common failure.
 The indicator identifies every swing high/low candle and draws a box around it.
 You end up with dozens of rectangles on your chart, most of which have zero institutional significance.

 A swing candle is not an order block.
-An order block requires a structure break - evidence that the price movement from that candle was institutionally driven, not just normal market noise.
+A valid zone requires a structure break - evidence that the price movement from that candle was institutionally driven, not just normal market noise.

-What to look for instead: An indicator that only marks order blocks at confirmed BoS or ChoCh points.
+What to look for instead: An indicator that only marks zones at confirmed BoS or ChoCh points.

 Problem 2: No Invalidation Logic

-Order blocks have a shelf life.
-Once price returns and closes decisively through the zone, the block is mitigated - the institutional orders have been filled, and the zone loses its significance.
+These zones have a shelf life.
+Once price returns and closes decisively through it, the block is invalidated — the orders at that level have been absorbed, and the area loses its significance.

 Problem 3: No Context Awareness